-The verification was performed through a combination of document review and interviews with relevant personnel, as discussed in Sections 2.3 through 2.5 of this report.
-At all times, the monitoring report and non-permanence risk analysis were assessed for conformance to the criteria described in Section 1.2 of this report.
+The validation was performed through a combination of document review and interviews with relevant personnel, as discussed in Sections 2.3 through 2.5 of this report.
+In addition, assessment of the project's carbon stock quantification process occurred both in the field and through independent quantification processes.
+At all times, the project description and non-permanence risk analysis were assessed for conformance to the criteria described in Section 1.2 of this report.
 As discussed in Section 2.6, findings were issued to ensure conformance to all requirements.

 The audit team created a sampling plan following a proprietary sampling plan workbook developed by SCS.
-Per Section 4.4.3 of ISO 14064-3:2006, the audit team identified possible risks of errors, omissions and misrepresentations with respect to the verification criteria.
+Per Section 4.4.3 of ISO 14064-3:2006, the audit team identified possible risks of errors, omissions and misrepresentations with respect to the validation criteria.
 For each identified risk, the audit team assessed the likelihood of the material discrepancy occurring, the likelihood of the material discrepancy not being prevented or detected by the controls of the project and the likelihood of the material discrepancy not being detected by the audit team.
-Sampling and data testing activities were planned to address any risk where the likelihood of a material discrepancy not being detected by the audit team then created a verification plan that took the sampling plan into account.
+Sampling and data testing activities were planned to address any risk where the likelihood of a material discrepancy not being detected by the audit team then created a validation plan that took the sampling plan into account.